dineshpinto/pythermal/README.md

 The code was designed on Python 2.7 and will not work with versions older than Python 2.6.
 It is fully compatible with Python 3.x (no modifications necessary).

-This code requires the following header files:
+This code requires:

-1. Numpy/Scipy: Build against Fortran OpenBLAS for parallel processing using OpenMP
+1. Numpy/Scipy (Build against Fortran OpenBLAS libraries for parallel processing using OpenMP)
 2. MatPlotLib
 3. Multiprocessing
-4. Tqdm (optional)
+4. tqdm

 ### class System